pearleascent/pearleascent/README.md

 I do backend development, parsing and desktop application development.
 <br>
 <br>
-For development, I use IDEs such as Visual Studio + Clion and Goland.
+For development, I use IDEs such as Visual Studio, Clion and Goland.
 <br>
 <br>
 Contacts: [Telegram](https://t.me/moneycollector), pearleascent#8102